fer77/Laravel-5.3/notes.md

 Header of the email and the signature ('regards...') can be configured from `config/app.php`

 The template for the email is in `Notifications/resources/views/email.blade.php`

+## 10

+Database notifications are stored in the database, where they can be fetch and displayed for the user.

+_Have one view per notification_.